 The last big issue is that wages aren’t going up for many Americans.
 The typical take home pay (often called “median income” by the Census Bureau) is about the same today as it was 20 years ago, once you adjust for inflation.

-Unemployment has increased steadily throughout the 2008 stock market crash and employment market never reached a peak throughout the stock market rally of 2009-2020.
+Unemployment has increased steadily throughout the 2008 stock market crash and employment market never reached a peak throughout the stock market rally of 2009-2022.
 Causes of unemployment are many.
-But from a macroeconomic perspective, below charts make it clear that unemployment is a function of money supply.
+But from a macroeconomic perspective, unemployment is a function of money supply.
 As the money supply deflates, unemployment increases.
 The FED has printed trillions.
 This has prevented deflation and it was possible as long as inflation has not appeared.

 Why are you unemployed?

 Without the FED’s printer, there is not enough money in the economy to pay salaries that people HAVE TO demand.
 Why?
 Here is the bird’s eye explanation of the problem in our Debt Based Monetary System.

 Banks create money when we borrow.
 Entire money supply is interest bearing debt.
 When we run out of borrowers, new money is not being created as fast anymore and we owe more than the entire money supply.
 This creates chronic shortage of money where weakest borrowers will go bankrupt.

 Put in numbers, a gross simplification but makes the point clear: There are N people.
 Each borrowed X, but promised to pay X+I. So each must earn X+I. Who can pay that much?
 The combined money in the economy is N*X. How can we find employers who can pay N*(X+I) ?
 This is what they mean when they say one of the FED’s functions is to fight unemployment.
 They do that by keeping interest rates low (thereby making more people borrow which in turn increases the money supply), or they simply print money and lend to the US treasury who spends it (inflates the money supply) and creates jobs.